 This is the second post of my series Automate.
-All posts in this series.

 On the Cortex podcast (which inspired the whole series), CGP Grey and Myke Hurley sometimes talk about their checklists; whole projects that can be invoked by a tap if needed.
 These lists are for things that are important to get right, but you do them not often enough to remember every step, examples are an Airport or a YouTube checklist.
 They mostly use OmniFocus for this, which can export and import projects as TaskPaper.